pandas-dev/pandas/doc/source/user_guide/groupby.rst

    )

-If your desired output column names are not valid python keywords, construct a dictionary and unpack the keyword arguments
+If your desired output column names are not valid Python keywords, construct a dictionary and unpack the keyword arguments

 .. ipython:: python